pingcap/tidb-dev-guide/src/understand-tidb/mvcc-garbage-collection.md

 }
 ```

 By default, TiKV tries to [pull safepoint](https://github.com/tikv/tikv/blob/v5.2.1/src/server/gc_worker/gc_manager.rs#L301-L322) from PD every 10 seconds.
-If the pulled safepoint is greater than the local one, the local one will be pushed up, meanwhile, a GC job is trigger in TiKV locally.
+If the pulled safepoint is greater than the local one, the local one will be pushed up, and meanwhile, a GC job is trigger in TiKV locally.

 ## Summary